Daniel C. Trewhitt: Civil War

 Throughout the first half of 1861, Trewhitt canvassed the Hamilton County area, speaking out against secession.
 He was a delegate to both the Knoxville and Greeneville sessions of the East Tennessee Convention, and represented Hamilton County on the convention's powerful business committee.
 The convention sought to create a new state in East Tennessee that would remain in the Union.
 Trewhitt was elected to Hamilton County's seat in the Tennessee Senate in August 1861, but the state having seceded, he instead fled to Kentucky to join the Union Army.

 During the Confederate crackdown following the East Tennessee bridge burnings in late 1861, Trewhitt's father, Levi, was arrested and jailed on suspicion of aiding the bridge-burners.
 Despite pleas for his release, he died in a Confederate prison in Mobile, Alabama, in 1862.
 His death sparked considerable outrage among East Tennessee's Unionists.

 Having joined the 2nd Tennessee Volunteer Infantry with the rank of lieutenant colonel, Trewhitt took part in operations in the Cumberland Gap area in early 1862, and commanded the 2nd Tennessee at the Battle of Mill Springs on January 19 of that year.
 While stationed at Barbourville, Kentucky, however, he fell ill, and resigned his commission.
-In April 1862, having recovered, he joined the staff of General James G. Spears of the 3rd brigade with the rank of captain, and was appointed the brigade's Assistant Adjuntant General.
+In April 1862, having recovered, he joined the staff of General James G. Spears of the 3rd brigade with the rank of captain, and was appointed the brigade's Assistant Adjutant General.
 He was with the brigade at the Battle of Stones River in early 1863, and at the Battle of Chickamauga later that year (though his unit arrived after the battle had mostly ended).